FAQ (Frequently Asked Questions) on Intelligence

 It also predicts numerous other life outcomes, such as job performance and health.

-IQ is also backed by biological correlations, including:
+IQ is further supported by biological correlations, including:

 -

-Brain volume: Higher IQ is moderately correlated with larger brain size (correlation ≈ 0.35),
+Brain volume: Higher IQ is moderately correlated with larger brain size (r ≈ 0.35).

 -